Palestinian prisoners launch mass hunger strike

 Israeli official: We don't negotiate with prisoners

-A spokesman for the Israel Prison Service (IPS), Assaf Librati, said the prison service does not, as a rule, negotiate with prisoners.
+A spokesman for the Israel Prison Service, Assaf Librati, said the prison service does not, as a rule, negotiate with prisoners.

 The prison service has begun separating hunger strikers into separate cell blocks.
-Prisoners have so far declared strikes in eight different Israeli prisons.
+Prisoners have so far declared strikes in eight Israeli prisons.

 "Hunger strikers in prison endanger the health and life of the prisoners in custody of the state who is in charge of their well-being -- organized hunger strikers even more so," Librati said.